Austronesian and Papuan Linguistics

 Course subject: Overview of recent developments in Austronesian and Papuan linguistics.

+Austronesian languages are spoken in Taiwan, Island SE Asia, and Oceania.
+Papuan languages are spoken in New Guinea and surroundings.
 Together, the Austronesian (~1200 languages) and Papuan (~800 languages) represent about a third of the world’s languages.
-While the Austronesian family is an established genealogical unit, the term Papuan is generally used as a cover term for numerous language groups spoken on New Guinea and surroundings that are not Austronesian.
+While the Austronesian family is an established genealogical unit, the term Papuan is generally used as a cover term for numerous language families that are not Austronesian.

-We consider the Austronesian and Papuan languages from two distinct angles:
+We consider the Austronesian and Papuan languages from three distinct angles:

 (a) Genealogical: What is the evidence for family classifications?
 What are the assumptions and procedures used for genetic classification in general, and how do they apply to the languages of this region?